Skip to main content

 For women, particularly during the perimenopausal and postmenopausal transitions, hormonal therapy addresses the decline in estrogen, progesterone, and testosterone.
 Protocols are highly individualized.

 Low-dose Testosterone Cypionate, administered via weekly subcutaneous injections, can be highly effective for restoring energy, libido, and cognitive clarity.
 Progesterone is often prescribed to support mood, sleep, and to protect the uterine lining in women who have not had a hysterectomy.
-These therapies are designed to smooth the significant hormonal fluctuations that characterize this life stage, thereby stabilizing the and improving stress resilience.
+These therapies are designed to smooth the significant hormonal fluctuations that characterize this life stage, thereby stabilizing the HPA axis and improving stress resilience.

 Can Peptide Therapy Enhance Resilience?